 Do you want to sell e-learning content via your website?
-There are lots of ways to do this using your LMS.
+There are lots of ways to do this using an LMS for e-commerce and selling directly from your learning platform.

 When it comes to selling things online, a handful of major e-commerce platforms have more or less cornered the market.
 While Shopify, Magento and the rest make perfect sense for your dropshipping empire or your t-shirt side hustle, selling courses online is a bit different.